21 Mar Business Tax Rates | Corporation Tax

 Simpler income tax for small businesses

-From 6 April 2014, employers who provide their employees with interest free or low interest loans will no longer be required to report the cash equivalent on small loan balances where the outstanding balance is £10,000 or less throughout a tax year.
+From 6 April 2014, employers who provide their employees with interest-free or low-interest loans will no longer need to report the cash equal on small loan balances.
+Where the outstanding balance is £10,000 or less throughout a tax year.
 This is double the current threshold of £5,000.

 Research and development tax credits

 The Government will proceed as planned to introduce a new ‘above the line’ (ATL) credit for large company research and development (R&D) investment from April 2013.
-The rate, however, will be increased from the 9.1 per cent planned in the 2012 Budget to 10 per cent.
+The rate, however, will be increased from 9.1 percent planned in the 2012 Budget to 10 percent.
 The ATL credit is designed to make R&D relief more visible to those making R&D investment decisions and provide greater cash flow support to companies with no corporation tax liability.

 Employment allowance: Employers’ national insurance contributions

-From April 2014 every business and charity will be entitled to a £2,000 Employment Allowance towards their employer national insurance contributions (NICs) bill.
+From April 2014 every business and charity will entitle to a £2,000 Employment Allowance towards their employer national insurance contributions (NICs) bill.
 The scale of the allowance means that 450,000 of the UK’s small businesses will no longer pay any employer NICs.
-Up to 1.25 million employers will benefit, with over 90 per cent of the benefit going to small businesses.
+Up to 1.25 million employers will benefit, with over 90 percent of the benefit going to small businesses.
 The Employment Allowance will be introduced from April 2014, delivered through standard payroll software and HM Revenue & Customs Real Time Information system.
-To ensure maximum take-up, it will be simple to administer: employers will only need to confirm their eligibility through their regular payroll processes.
-The Government will engage with business representative bodies on the details of the design and operation of the new allowance, in order to ensure the system is as simple and effective as possible.
+To ensure most take-up, it will be simple to administer: employers will only need to confirm their eligibility through their regular payroll processes.
+The Government will engage with business representative bodies on the details of the design and operation of the new allowance, to ensure the system is as simple and effective as possible.

 Tax relief on private investment in social enterprise

-The Government will introduce a new tax relief to encourage private investment in social enterprise.
-The tax relief will complement the Government’s other recent measures to help social enterprises access the capital they need, such as the launch in 2012 of Big Society Capital.
-The Government will consult formally on the details of the relief by summer 2013 and the relief will be introduced in Finance Bill 2014.
+The Government would implement a new tax break to promote private social sector investment.
+The tax exemption will complement other government-led recent measures to help social enterprises access the capital they need, such as the 2012 launch of Big Society Finance.
+The Government will agree on the details of the relief by the summer of 2013, and the relief must introduce in the 2014 Finance Act.